 All Cal Sports Camps are open to any and all entrants.
 For your safety and benefit, we recommend you choose a camp that fits your level of development.
 All events are subject to change based on NCAA and Covid-19 restrictions.
 Due to high demand and limited capacity, prices are subject to increase as camp exceeds 25%/50%/75% capacity.

 - Midseason behind-the-scenes look at Cal Swimming

 - In water training, dry-land conditioning, classroom content and discussions

-- All campers receive a Cal swim cap and chance to win other prizes
+- All campers receive a Cal swim camp t-shirt and chance to win other prizes

 - View More Details ⟩

 Internationally renowned swimming coach David Marsh is an associate head coach of both the men's and women's programs at Cal.View David Marsh's Bio ⟩

 Marsh initially joined Cal's men's program on a interim basis in early February 2022 while then-assistant coach Chase Kreitler was away from the program on paternity leave.

 Marsh's arrival in Bear Territory produced instant results, as Cal went on to win its fifth consecutive Pac-12 team championship on March 2-5 before ultimately reaching the collegiate pinnacle with its seventh all-time NCAA championship on March 23-26.

 A 2021 International Swimming Hall of Fame inductee, Marsh is the founder and director of Team Elite Aquatics, considered to be one of the top professional swimming training groups in the United States.
 Marsh served as the U.S. Olympic Women's Head Coach in 2016 and was a three-time U.S. Olympic Men's Assistant Coach in 1996, 2000 and 2012.